JovianHQ/jovian-py/docs/TermsOfService.md

 You understand and acknowledge that:

-Ø The Content is provided to You in an ‘as is’ manner and Jovian is not responsible for the Content uploaded by You and the other Users on the Platform.
+- The Content is provided to You in an ‘as is’ manner and Jovian is not responsible for the Content uploaded by You and the other Users on the Platform.
 You shall not copy, reproduce, make available online or electronically transmit, publish, adapt, distribute, transmit, broadcast, display, sell, license, or otherwise exploit any Content for any other purposes without the prior written consent of Jovian or the respective licensors of Jovian.
 Jovian and its licensors reserve all rights not expressly granted in and to the Service and the Content.

-Ø While accessing the Platform, Service and the Content provided by Jovian, You understand that the Content made available on the Platform is based on indicative fields and Jovian is not responsible for the accuracy, usefulness, safety, or Intellectual Property rights of or relating to such Content or Services.
+- While accessing the Platform, Service and the Content provided by Jovian, You understand that the Content made available on the Platform is based on indicative fields and Jovian is not responsible for the accuracy, usefulness, safety, or Intellectual Property rights of or relating to such Content or Services.
 You further understand and acknowledge that You may be exposed to Content that is inaccurate and You agree to waive, and hereby do waive, any legal or equitable rights or remedies You have or may have against Jovian with respect to the Content and the Services provided.

-Ø You understand that your Content may be republished and if You do not have the right to submit Content for such use, it may subject You to liability, and that Jovian will not be responsible or liable for any use of your Content by Jovian in accordance with this ToS.
+- You understand that your Content may be republished and if You do not have the right to submit Content for such use, it may subject You to liability, and that Jovian will not be responsible or liable for any use of your Content by Jovian in accordance with this ToS.

-Ø You understand that any other Content You find on or through the Platform is the sole responsibility of the User who originated such Content.
+- You understand that any other Content You find on or through the Platform is the sole responsibility of the User who originated such Content.

-Ø You are not relying on Jovian to, and that You understand that we do not, endorse, support, represent or guarantee the completeness, truthfulness, accuracy or reliability of any Content or communications posted via the Platform or endorse any opinions expressed via the Platform.
+- You are not relying on Jovian to, and that You understand that we do not, endorse, support, represent or guarantee the completeness, truthfulness, accuracy or reliability of any Content or communications posted via the Platform or endorse any opinions expressed via the Platform.

-Ø You understand that by using the Platform, You may be exposed to Content that might be offensive, harmful, inaccurate or otherwise inappropriate, and that You have no claim against Jovian for any such material.
+- You understand that by using the Platform, You may be exposed to Content that might be offensive, harmful, inaccurate or otherwise inappropriate, and that You have no claim against Jovian for any such material.

 **Use of Your Information and Content**